yamcs/yamcs/examples/pus/README.md

   The time correlation does not know about the drift or how the time is generated.
 - The time packet is sent every 4 seconds and changing that frequency is not supported.

 ST[11] - time based schedule.
-To verify how time planned commands which have to contain the on-board time can be supported with Yamcs.
+Implemented the service in the simulator.
+TODO: The Yamcs command post-processor will be updated to generate the time based scheduled commands based on command attributes.

+ST[17] - test.
+Added a container based verifier.

+ST[20] -  on-board parameter management - TODO: fix the IndirectParameterRefEntry processing.

 TODO: